Roman Empire: Geography and demography

 The Roman Empire was one of the largest in history, with contiguous territories throughout Europe, North Africa, and the Middle East.
 The Latin phrase imperium sine fine ("empire without end") expressed the ideology that neither time nor space limited the Empire.
 In Virgil's Aeneid, limitless empire is said to be granted to the Romans by Jupiter.
+(Note: "The conquer'd war is due, and the vast world is theirs.")
 This claim of universal dominion was renewed when the Empire came under Christian rule in the 4th century.
 (Note: Prudentius (348–413) in particular Christianizes the theme in his poetry.
 St. Augustine, however, distinguished between the secular and eternal "Rome" in The City of God.
 See also Fears, J. Rufus (1981).
 "Aufstieg und Niedergang der römischen Welt", on how Classical Roman ideology influenced Christian Imperial doctrine, Bang, Peter Fibiger (2011).
 "The Roman Empire in Context: Historical and Comparative Perspectives" and the Greek concept of globalism (oikouménē).)
 In addition to annexing large regions, the Romans directly altered their geography, for example cutting down entire forests.

 Roman expansion was mostly accomplished under the Republic, though parts of northern Europe were conquered in the 1st century, when Roman control in Europe, Africa, and Asia was strengthened.
 Under Augustus, a "global map of the known world" was displayed for the first time in public at Rome, coinciding with the creation of the most comprehensive political geography that survives from antiquity, the Geography of Strabo.
 When Augustus died, the account of his achievements (Res Gestae) prominently featured the geographical cataloguing of the Empire.
 Geography alongside meticulous written records were central concerns of Roman Imperial administration.